 IUD Removal: If you are not seeking pregnancy, use an effective method of birth control or abstain from sex for at least 5 days before your IUD is removed.

 For Nexplanon placement or replacement visits, we will need your insurance information at least 1 day before your visit to verify expected coverage.
 If you are not insured, we will check available programs.
 Sliding fees are available if you are uninsured and do not qualify for other programs.
-To qualify, you must bring proof of income to your visit.
+To see if you qualify, please bring proof of income to your visit..
 If you have not provided your insurance information in advance, we may require payment up front.
 (We will reimburse you if insurance covers.)

 We will not be able to insert your Nexplanon if there is a chance you may be pregnant.
 Use an effective birth control method or abstain from sex for two weeks before your Nexplanon placement, or 5 days before replacement of a Nexplanon you have now.